Calvinoea/video-background/README.md

 # video-background

-A video background homepage for a travel website.
+A responsive homepage with a video background for a travel website.